MatthewStebbins/Hackbright/README.md

 <img src=https://github.com/MatthewStebbins/Hackbright/blob/socket/static/img/Main%20image.png alt="logo" width=854 height=480 />

 <h1>Welcome to The Siren </h1>
+<p>Welcome to The Siren is a multiple player web game where players take turns adding cards to the the Ship deck or choosing a piece of equipment.
+If a player does not think they can beat the ship they can pass.
+Whoever wins twice before losings twice wins overall.</p>

 <h4> <span> · </span> <a href="https://github.com/MatthewStebbins/Hackbright/blob/master/README.md"> Documentation </a> <span> · </span> <a href="https://github.com/MatthewStebbins/Hackbright/issues"> Report Bug </a> <span> · </span> <a href="https://github.com/MatthewStebbins/Hackbright/issues"> Request Feature </a> </h4>